Cultivation of tobacco: Child labor

 The International Labour Office reported that the most child-laborers work in agriculture, which is one of the most hazardous types of work.
 The tobacco industry houses some of these working children.
 There is widespread use of children on farms in the United States, Argentina, Brazil, China, India, Indonesia, Malawi and Zimbabwe.
 While some of these children work with their families on small family-owned farms, others work on large plantations.

 In late 2009 reports were released by the London-based human-rights group Plan International, claiming that child labor was common on Malawi (producer of 1.8% of the world's tobacco) tobacco farms.
 The organization interviewed 44 teens, who worked full-time on farms during the 2007-2008 growing season.
 The child-laborers complained of low pay, long hours as well as physical and sexual abuse by their supervisors.
 They also reported suffering from green tobacco sickness, a form of nicotine poisoning.
 When wet leaves are handled, nicotine from the leaves gets absorbed in the skin and causes nausea, vomiting and dizziness.
 Children were exposed to 50-cigarettes worth of nicotine through direct contact with tobacco leaves.
 This level of nicotine in children can permanently alter brain structure and function.

 In 2014, Human Rights Watch released a report detailing child labor on U.S. tobacco farms.
 The report states 73% of the children they interviewed reported getting sick with nausea, headaches, respiratory illnesses, and skin conditions, while 66% reported symptoms consistent with acute nicotine poisoning.
 The report states most children they interviewed worked between 10 and 12 hours per day and some children reported earning less than minimum wage with deductions by the contractor or grower for drinking water or for reasons that were not explained to them.
 In United States children were found to be working for twelve hours in Tobacco Fields.

-Families that farm tobacco often have to make the difficult decision between having their children work or go to school.
-Unfortunately working often beats education because tobacco farmers, especially in the developing world, cannot make enough money from their crop to survive without the cheap labor that children provide.

 In December 2022, the UN special report showed that 3000 children were working in Malawi’s tobacco industry, despite last years’ abolition of an employment system accused of fostering child labor in the tobacco industry.
 The government of Malawi was implementing programs aimed at ending child labor and ensuring its protection.